Unlocking History

 Out of the 105 men who rode to Pyramid Lake, only 29 survived.

-After those altercations, and Ormsby’s defeat, it was believed a smaller territory would be easier to manage.
-The Nevada Territory was created by an act of Congress in 1861.
-A few years after that, Nevada became the 36th state during the Civil War on Oct.
-31, 1864, earning the nickname, “The Battle Born State.”
+After those altercations, it was believed a smaller territory would be easier to manage.
+Congress created Nevada Territory in 1861.
+On Oct.
+31, 1864, Nevada became the 36th state during the Civil War.
+It’s why Nevada is “The Battle Born State.”

 Back to his mail route